-Pyroglutamate formation is a kind of PTM occurring in proteins with an N-terminal glutamine or glutamate residue.
-The light or heavy chains of antibodies owns an N-terminal glutamine or glutamate, so the formation of pyroglutamate is very common.
+Pyroglutamate formation is a kind of PTM occurring in proteins with N-terminal glutamine or glutamate residue.
+The light or heavy chains of antibodies own N-terminal glutamine or glutamate, so the formation of pyroglutamate is very common.
 Glutamate conversion to pyroglutamate is unlikely to cause a safety issue.
 However, the N-terminus in an antibody lies close to the CDRs, and the charge variation may influence the binding affinity.
 Accordingly, the potential for pyroglutamate formation should be taken into account during the candidate selection stage, to get hold of the potential risk and provide information for process optimization.

 N-terminal cyclization of a protein can happen through the nucleophilic attack of the N-terminal amine on the second carbonyl group of the backbone, ending up with diketopiperazine (DKP).
 N-terminal cyclization prevents Edman sequencing and can cause mass and charge variants which should be controlled and monitored.
-The N-terminal cyclization can be predicted by detection of N-terminal glycine-proline motifs.
+The N-terminal cyclization can be predicted by the detection of N-terminal glycine-proline motifs.